They were ugly, contagious and stupid.

 Terje A. Pedersen found out much around this topic.
 He wrote his masters thesis on the topic "The Tyskerjentene in Norway - reactions and haircutting actions from 1940-46".

 «[...]
-The German bitches, those brutal, calculating, unsocial individuals who were kept by the German war stallions. [...]
-Who would be more appropriate than exactly these women who got into bed with them, to be covered with the dirt of this 'master race'.
+These German bitches, those brutal, calculating, unsocial individuals who were kept by the German war stallions. [...]
+Who would be more appropriate to be covered with the dirt of this 'master race' than these women who got in bed with them.
 [Who would be more appropriate than] those who lived of their money, their food, their drinks and their cigarettes? "(Arbeiderbladet June 27, 1945)

 The most widely known practice was probably the "hair-cutting", in which a mob of people publicly cut the suspicious "tyskerjenter" 's hair.
 Although this "haircut" had in retrospect become the symbol of the unrest against these "tyskerjenter", according to Pedersen's calculations it was only a small minority of the girls who fell victim to such actions.